 • Yes!
-Many students will invite loved ones to their oral defense to observe their presentation and to celebrate their achievement.
-Talk with your thesis director about the possibility of inviting family and friends.
+Many students will invite members of the public to their oral defense to observe their presentation and to celebrate their achievement.
+Talk with your faculty director about the possibility of inviting family and friends.

 Can I request an exception to the DigiNole submission requirement?